 The bar was packed with happy fans who then

-turned their attention to the TVs showing the Holland v New Zealand hockey
+turned their attention to the TVs showing the Netherlands v New Zealand hockey

 match.
 My timing was perfect, having only to wait a minute or